 Here are 10 fun and easy games to play with your kids that can help build Social Skills and improve your family connection.

 Cards are probably my number-one go-to for games to play as a family.
-Playing cards, or even UNO, are great because they are small and have such diversity in games.
-If getting bored with the same basic card games, a new or novel game is just a Google search away.
+Playing cards, and other card games, such as UNO, Taco-Cat-Goat-Cheese-Pizza, and my own children’s (6, 11 and 13) favorite, Exploding Kittens, are great because they are small (a.k.a. travel easily) and are usually for kids as young as 5 or even 4.
+Playing cards are classic of course, and, if your kids get bored with the same old “Go-fish” and “War”, a new game can be as easy to learn as just a Google search away.

-For older children (ages 6+), I would recommend a game that our family calls “7 or under.”
-It’s actually called “Shithead” if you want to look it up (Click Here).
-This game can take about 10 minutes, is fun and easy, but requires some strategy.
+For older children (ages 6+), I would recommend a game that our family calls “7 or under” with a regular deck of playing cards.
+This game can take about 10- 15 minutes, is fun, pretty easy, but requires some strategy.
+I can honestly say that my family can play for a solid hour without getting bored.
 We make it extra fun by having anyone who puts a “7 or Under” card down use an Australian accent to say it.
 As an American who love Australian accents, its pretty fun to try.
+Here’s a link to learn about how to play “7 and Under”…Oh, but adults call it “Sh*#Head”, so the video is titled that.
+Just change up the name to make it a little more kid friendly.

 In addition, card games work on social skills, such as turn taking, compromise, and sportsmanship.
 Do you think that I let my 6 year old win all of the time?
 Heck NO!
 It’s good for him to practice losing.
 That way, he will be able to more easily demonstrate good sportsmanship when playing games with peers.
 No one likes a sore loser.